 Your credit rating will be used to assess just how much of a risk you are when it comes to lending you money.
-The better your rating, the more likely you are to get a good finance package with a low interest rate.
+The better your rating, the more likely you are to get a good finance package with a low Interest Rate.

-If your rating is fair, poor or even bad, then that is a sign that you are more of a risk to lend to.
+If you have Bad Credit, then that is a sign that you are more of a risk to lend to.
 So if you are going to apply for car finance, it’s important to ensure you aren’t doing anything that can cause your credit rating to drop.
-Here are seven things you should be aware of that can cause your credit rating to drop.

-Any lender will want to be sure that you will be able to pay back the amount you have loaned, and so it is vitally important that you make every single payment on time without any trouble.
+Any lender will want to be sure that you will be able to pay back the amount you have loaned, and so it's vitally important that you make every single payment on time without any trouble.

-Ethical lenders, such as Creditplus, will conduct an affordability check to ensure that you are borrowing within your means.
+Responsible lenders like Creditplus, will conduct an affordability check to ensure that you are borrowing within your means.
 But even so, there are occasions where you might not be able to make the repayments set in your contract.

-Missed payments on your credit file.
-Too many of these and you will seriously affect your credit rating.

-If you do feel like you are going to miss a payment, contact the finance company in advance and let them know your issue.
+Missed payments on your credit report can seriously affect your credit rating.
+So, if you do feel like you are going to miss a payment, contact the finance company in advance and let them know your issue.

 This means that the finance company will cancel the contract and place a record of this with the credit agencies in the UK.
-In this scenario, it’s also likely your vehicle would be repossessed.
+In this scenario, it’s also likely your vehicle will be Repossessed.

 Defaults are a major red flag to a finance provider.
 While it may have been out of your hands, any potential creditor will only see what’s listed on your file and will either be unwilling to lend to you, or will offer you a deal that isn’t as good as it might be.

 A county court judgement, often abbreviated to CCJ, is where you have been taken to court for failure to pay back the money you owe on a finance agreement.

 A CCJ is the last resort of many finance providers and will have a serious impact on your credit rating.
-They will be recorded on your credit file for six years and will often mean you won’t get any finance from the lenders with the best deals until the record has been removed from your credit file.
+They will be recorded on your credit file for 6 years and will often mean you won’t get any finance from the lenders with the best deals until the record has been removed from your credit file.

 If you are able to pay off the CCJ within one month of it being issued, it won’t be recorded on your credit file.
 After this, the judgement will be labelled as ‘settled’ on your file but will still be visible to lenders on your credit report.

 An unfortunate situation for any person to be in is bankruptcy.
 While it can be the last resort for most, it can also be a way for you to get back on your feet after a time of poor financial management.

 An individual voluntary arrangement or IVA is a way for a lender and an individual to come to an agreement where bankruptcy can be avoided.

 However, an IVA is not something that lenders will look favourably upon, and you will find it difficult to get a new agreement.

 A big part of your credit file is how they can track your history over the past few years.
 One of the ways credit rating agencies do this is by checking the electoral roll.

 Being able to make the repayments is important to lenders.
 If you’ve just changed jobs, it could signal a time of instability that you are going through.

 Creditplus will compare finance options from a wide variety of different lenders to find the best package for you and your credit rating.
-Whether you have a spotless history or a few issues, your dedicated customer advisor will be able to talk you through the options you have available to you.
+Whether you have a spotless history or a few issues, your dedicated customer consultant will be able to talk you through the options you have available to you.